YADRO-KNS/obmc-yadro-cli/README.md

 Each group has its own permissions.
 The installer (`./install.sh`) creates a sudo configuration for each script - links between executable modules and Linux groups.
-This configuration allows group members to run scripts with elevated privileges.
+This configuration allows for group members to run scripts with elevated privileges.